xissburg/edyn/docs/Design.md

 # Shapes

-The physical shape of a rigid body is stored in `edyn::shape` which holds a `std::variant` with all shape types in its parameter pack.
+The physical shape of a rigid body can be any of the `edyn::*_shape` components, which are assigned directly to the rigid body entity.
+Along with the shape of specific type, a `edyn::shape_index` is assigned which can be used to read the shape an entity contains using the `edyn::visit_shape` function.

 It's necessary to fork the project and modify the code to add custom shapes.
 It is also necessary to provide a `edyn::collide` function for every permutation of the custom shape with all existing shapes.

 ## Polyhedrons and rotated mesh optimization